SENATE LABOR COMMITTEE

 STATE OF NEW JERSEY

-The Senate Labor Committee reports favorably Senate Bill, No. 533.
+The Senate Labor Committee reports favorably and with committee amendments Senate Bill No. 2249.

 This bill extends the State's existing temporary disability insurance (TDI) system to provide workers with family temporary disability leave benefits to care for members of the worker’s family unable to care for themselves, including sick family members and newborn and newly adopted children.